How to Prepare Taxes for DACA Recipients in 2020

 Once the U.S. Citizenship and Immigration Services (USCIS) issues an EAD work permit, the DACA recipient can apply for a Social Security number (SSN).
 The Social Security card will read “valid for work only with DHS authorization.”
 Use this SSN to file their taxes.
 Do not use an Individual Taxpayer Identification Number.
 Take a look at Publication 3535 to see what this Social Security card looks like.

 It is also important to let your DACA clients know that the IRS does not share taxpayer information with other government agencies.
 DACA recipients should not be afraid to file a tax return.
 Filing a tax return may help them in the future with their immigration case if they need to show compliance with tax requirements, proof of their income or prove their physical presence in the United States.

-DACA recipients may also qualify for the Child Tax Credit, the Child and Dependent Care Credit and the American Opportunity Credit.
+DACA recipients may also qualify for the Child Tax Credit, the Child and Dependent Care Credit, the American Opportunity Credit, and the new Other Dependent Credit.
 Their DACA status does not disqualify them from these credits.

 On Sept.
 5, 2017, the DHS initiated the orderly phase out of the DACA program.
 The DHS memo made it clear that DACA and work permits (employment authorization documents) will remain valid until their expiration date.
 To determine when your client’s DACA and work permit expire, check their I-765 Approval Notice or the bottom of their I-766 EAD.

 This is very important.
 If your DACA client has an expired permit, they are not eligible to receive the EITC.
 It doesn’t matter if they have a SSN and receive a W-2.
 For their income to count toward the EITC, they must have earned this income during the period they were authorized to work in the United States.
 If their permit expired mid-year, you must pro-rate the income they earned and only include the qualifying income in the EITC calculation.
 This is part of your due diligence.